MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 Software :

+Potential database management system options, contingent on open source licensing requirements.

 * Relational database : MySQL (GPLv2) / PostgreSQL (PostgreSQL License) / SQLite (Public domain)
 * Non relational database : MongoDB (AGPLv3) / Elasticsearch (Apache license 2)

 ## Scheduler

-Distribute the files to be checked across the conformance checkers by using a message broker interface.
+The Scheduler element is a form of software "middleware" that distributes the files to be checked across the conformance checkers by using a message broker interface.
+It translates the file data into one unified language for access within all aspects of the software.

+* distributes files

 Interface :

 * Core : AMQP
 * Checkers : AMQP

+Software :

-Software : RabbitMQ (MPL 1.1) / Gearman (BSD) / ZeroMQ (LGPL v3)
+RabbitMQ (MPL 1.1) / Gearman (BSD) / ZeroMQ (LGPL v3)

-## New files daemon
+## New Files Daemon

-Background process that listen for news files available for validating.
+The New Files Daemon is a background process that listen for new files available for validating.
 Use inotify notification system API for Linux kernel or kqueue/kevent for BSD kernel.

 Programming language : C++

-## Conformance checker and metadata grabbing module
+## Conformance Checker and Metadata Grabbing Module

-Run the conformance tests for the different type of media files.

-It can be one or more checkers for each media type.
+The Conformance Checker and Metadata Grabbing Module This module can utilize one or more checkers for each media type.

 As the conformance checker could be very long we use an asynchronous system based on messaging system to not lock the system.

-Conformance checker also grab metadata (used for policy checking).

 Metadata and conformance check result are send back to the Core to be stored in the database.

+* runs the conformance tests for the different type of media files.
+* grabs metadata (used for policy checking).

-See "Conformance checker architectural layers" paragraph for more details
+See [Software Architecture](SoftwareArchitecture.md) for more details.

 Interface :